Negronii/MyNotes/front-end/interview/Interview-All-In-One.md

 }
 ```

+## Main Components of a Web Browser
+The web browser is a complex application designed to enable internet browsing.
+Its main components are critical to its functionality and user experience.

+### User Interface (UI)
+**Description:** The user interface includes elements like the address bar, navigation buttons (back, forward), and bookmarking menu, which facilitate user interaction with the browser.

+### Browser Engine
+**Functionality:** The browser engine acts as a mediator between the UI and the rendering engine, managing inputs and outputs from the user interface to the display.

+### Rendering Engine
+**Role:** The rendering engine is crucial for displaying requested web content.
+It interprets HTML, CSS, and images from the web, rendering them as visual outputs on the screen.

+### Networking
+**Operations:** This component handles network operations such as HTTP requests.
+It is vital for fetching resources like HTML pages, images, and other files required for web content rendering.

+### JavaScript Interpreter
+**Purpose:** The JavaScript interpreter parses and executes JavaScript code, enabling dynamic interactions within web pages through scripting.

+### UI Backend
+**Utility:** Responsible for drawing basic widgets like combo boxes and windows, the UI backend serves as a bridge between the operating system and the graphical rendering.

+### Data Storage
+**Functionality:** Data storage mechanisms in browsers manage the storage of data such as cookies, cache, and local storage, playing a crucial role in data persistence and retrieval.

+### Browser Plugins
+**Examples:** Historically, plugins like Adobe Flash Player extended browser capabilities.
+However, modern browsers are moving away from plugins towards native HTML5 due to security and efficiency reasons.

 ## Front-End Storage Options

 Understanding the different storage options available in front-end development is crucial for managing data efficiently and enhancing user experience.
 Each storage mechanism has its unique features, capacity, and use cases.
 Here, we'll explore three primary storage spaces: `LocalStorage`, `SessionStorage`, and `Cookies`, focusing on their characteristics, benefits, and practical applications.